 The following are the most important things your practice can do to defend against ransomware incidents:

-- Employee training is mandated by HIPAA, and ensures that staff is kept up-to-date on the most recent cybersecurity threats facing healthcare.
+- Employee training is mandated by HIPAA, and ensures that staff is kept up-to-date on the most recent healthcare cybersecurity threats.
 Often, ransomware is downloaded via email attachment or a fake system update.
 Unwitting staff members can accidentally download the ransomware program onto their systems, which can lead to a full attack.

 - Off-site data back-up is also recommended by HIPAA.
 Off-site back-up gives your practice a second chance to restore access to data that’s been encrypted by a malicious strain of ransomware, so that your practice can get up and running even after an incident.